Looking for an alternative to Ethnic Studies? Check out Our American Experience Curriculum

 FAIR in Libraries

 FAIR in Libraries is a nonpartisan professional network dedicated to advancing a culture of fairness, understanding, and humanity in libraries.
-We believe that libraries, as shared spaces where information and ideas can be freely accessed by any community member, have a unique mandate to represent a diversity of perspectives in their collections, programs, and daily operations.
+We believe libraries have a unique mandate to represent a diversity of perspectives in their collections, programs, and daily operations.

 Educators Alliance